diegomarcelino92/react-redux-dm92/README.md

 # React, Redux, Duck pattern and TS.

-This is a react template using Redux, TS and Duck pattern.
+This is a react template using React, Redux, TS and Duck pattern.

 ## Getting started.

-- Install modlues:
+- Install modules:

 ```
 npm install